shag527/Indian-Sign-Language-Recognition/README.md

 </p>

 ### Classification
-In this phase, various classifers are used in order to check the best classifier for prediction.
+In this phase, various classifiers are used in order to check the best classifier for prediction.
 The classifiers used are:

 + Naive Bayes
 + Logistic Regression